Codrington College: Foundation and history from 1710 to 1824

 "Paragraph 8, Item: I give the bequeath my two plantations in Barbados to the Society for Propagation of the Christian Religion in Foreign parts, Erected and established by my late good master, King William the Third, and my desire is to have the plantations continued Intire and three hundred negroes at least Kept thereon, and A convenient number of Professors and Scholars maintained there, all of them to be under the vows of Poverty, Chastity, and Obedience, who shall be obliged to Studdy and Practice Physick and Chyrurgery as well as Divinity, that by the apparent usefulness of the former to all mankind, they may both ender themselves to the people and have better opportunitys of doeing good to mens souls wilst they are taking care of their Bodys.
 But the Particulars of the Constitution I leave to the Society Comps'd of good and wise men."

 Codrington's bequest is unusual for the time in that it was intended to benefit the Afro-Caribbean population of Barbados, rather than colonial colleges which benefited the white planter class.
 Wilder pointed out that while Codrington directed that a portion of his charitable bequest be used to educate the enslaved population of Barbados immediately or directly, this provision was effectively blocked by the objections of fellow planters.
 Moreover, the Society, having taken over the Codrington Plantations continued to use slave labour, branding the word "Society" on the chests of slaves owned by them.
 Slavery in Barbados ended when the Slavery Abolition Act 1833 was enacted.
 At that time, in accordance with the Slave Compensation Act 1837, the Society received £8,823 for 411 slaves as compensation for the loss of their labour.

 Construction of the college was started in 1714, and it was eventually opened on 9 September 1745 with twelve or 16 male students.
 Some of the delay in completing the structure is attributed to disputes regarding the properties and related debts (and perhaps political opposition as noted by Wilder above).
 Later, on 10 October 1780, a hurricane severely damaged the building.
 That, plus a downturn in the economic climate led to the school being closed between 1780 and 1797.
-The Reverend Mark Nicholson was appointed the head of Codrington in 1797 and stayed on until 1821, providing stability for the college and preparing it for the next stage of its development.
-History would repeat itself in 1831 when the site was almost completely destroyed by a hurricane but was rebuilt.
+History repeated itself in 1831 when the site was almost completely destroyed by a hurricane but was rebuilt.
 In 1926 fire gutted the college.